Prayag2/kde_aestheticclock/README.md

 <p align="center">
   <h2 align="center">Aesthetic Clock for KDE</h2>
   <p align="center">An aesthetic looking clock for KDE with a built-in system monitor and media player!
-The text "fills up" the values increase!</center>
+The text "fills up" as the values increase!</center>
 </p>

 <p align="center">